DataScienceUB/PFM/projects2021september.md

 # Project Presentations (September 2021)

 Presentations will be **online**.
-There will links to the corresponding online session every day.
+There will be links to the corresponding online session every day.
 Please, connect some minutes before your expected presentation time just to check the connection.

-## Committee 1: Thurday Setembre 9 at 10:00h
+## Committee 1: Thursday, Setember 9, at 10:00h

 Students: